 - In the first expansion to Galactic Civilizations II, asteroid mining ships could build and upgrade mining bases in your systems' asteroid belts, boosting production on nearby worlds.
-Those damn Space Pirates loooove them.
+Those Goddamn Space Pirates love to blow them up.

 - Also featured in Freelancer, where it's not quite so boring.